spatialos/gdk-for-unity/docs/content/ecs/component-generation.md

 ## Overview

-A `struct`, which implements `Unity.Entities.IComponentData` and `Improbable.Gdk.Core.ISpatialComponentData`, is generated for each SpatialOS component.
-It has the same name as the corresponding schema component.
-The generation process creates a namespace for each struct according to the relevant schemalang component name: `{name of schema component}.Component`
+The code generator generates two structs for each SpatialOS component defined in schema.
+The generation process places these structs in namespace according to the schemalang component name: `{schema package}.{name of schema component}`.
+The two structs it generates are:

+  * A `struct` which implements `Improbable.Gdk.Core.ISpatialComponentSnapshot`.
+Its fully qualified name is: `{schema package}.{name of schema component}.Snapshot`.
+  * A `struct` which implements `Unity.Entities.IComponentData`, `Improbable.Gdk.Core.ISpatialComponentData`, and `Improbable.Gdk.Core.ISnapshottable<{schema package}.{name of schema component}.Snapshot>`.
+Its fully qualified name is: `{schema package}.{name of schema component}.Component`.

 These structs only contain the defined schema data fields.
 They do *not* contain any fields or methods relating to [commands]({{urlRoot}}/content/ecs/sending-receiving-component-commands) or [events (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#event) defined on that component.

 ## Generation details

+### Snapshot

+This struct contains the following fields:

+  * the public property `uint ComponentId` to read the component ID of this component as defined in schemalang

+Additionally, for each field defined in your schema file, the generated C# struct creates:

+  * a public field corresponding to the field defined in schemalang.

+### Component

-Each struct contains the following fields:
+This struct contains the following fields:

   * the public property `uint ComponentId` to read the component ID of this component as defined in schemalang
   * the public property `BlittableBool DirtyBit` used internally to identify whether a component update needs to be sent to the SpatialOS Runtime